Disclosure Foundation

 An eight-minute reflection by Christopher Mellon on the evidence for non-human intelligence, the challenge of public awareness, and why disclosure demands seriousness from governments, scientists, and the press.

-Expert letter
+Expert Letter

 A call for seriousness, transparency, and science